 - Remedy any poison arrows created by sharp angles of furniture with multi-faceted crystals or rearrangement of furniture.

-- Avoid open bookshelves; books create poison arrow effect.
+- Avoid open bookshelves; books create a poison arrow effect.
 Remedy by adding either glass or wood doors.

 Bedroom Decorating and Décor

 Everything you place in your bedroom has a profound effect on the flow of chi energy.
 You want to ensure auspicious energy flows easily between the bedroom door and windows.
 By keeping this natural pathway free of clutter and large pieces of furniture, such as chairs and armoires, you'll prevent stagnant chi and enhance all activities that take place inside your bedroom.
 Marks' last bit of feng shui advice for your bedroom is to "please understand that there's no such thing as 100 percent perfect feng shui.
-Use these principles to do the best you can with what you have, and resolve to enjoy your home and your life!"
+Use these principles to do the best you can with what you have and resolve to enjoy your home and your life!"